Augustus: Heir to Caesar

 Octavian could not rely on his limited funds to make a successful entry into the upper echelons of the Roman political hierarchy.
 After a warm welcome by Caesar's soldiers at Brundisium, Octavian demanded a portion of the funds that were allotted by Caesar for the intended war against the Parthian Empire in the Middle East.
 This amounted to 700 million sesterces stored at Brundisium, the staging ground in Italy for military operations in the east.
-A later senatorial investigation into the disappearance of the public funds took no action against Octavian since he subsequently used that money to raise troops against the Senate's arch enemy Mark Antony.
+A later senatorial investigation into the disappearance of the public funds took no action against Octavian since he subsequently used that money to raise troops against the Senate's archenemy Mark Antony.
 Octavian made another bold move in 44 BC when, without official permission, he appropriated the annual tribute that had been sent from Rome's Near Eastern province to Italy.